learn-co-students/dumbo-se-021720/38-forms/README.md

   - [ ] filter by price
   - [ ] sort by rating
   - [ ] sort by price
+  - [ ] debounce the search bar
+  - [ ] dynamic number of cards on the page as part pagination

 Key Terms:
 - **Controlled Form**: When component state controls the values of input fields in a form